MA and PsyD Programs in School Psychology

 - Students will obtain and apply knowledge of varied models and methods of assessment that can be used to identify strengths and needs in understanding problems and monitoring progress.

-- Students will obtain knowledge of human development process, to assess the process and to provide direct and indirect services appropriate to presenting needs.
+- Students will obtain knowledge of the human development process, to assess the process and to provide direct and indirect services appropriate to presenting needs.

-- Students will obtain knowledge of individual differences and the development of cultural competence, recognizing the importance of context on academic health and mental health of individuals.
+- Students will obtain knowledge of individual differences and the development of cultural competence, recognizing the importance of context on the academic health and mental health of individuals.

-- Students will obtain knowledge of general education, special education and related services and to understand schools as complex social systems.
+- Students will obtain knowledge of general education, special education, and related services and to understand schools as complex social systems.

-- Students will obtain knowledge and demonstrate in practice the best practices of the profession of school psychology including ethical, legal and professional standards and engaging in practices reflecting social justice and cultural competence.
+- Students will obtain knowledge and demonstrate in practice the best practices of the profession of school psychology including ethical, legal, and professional standards and engaging in practices reflecting social justice and cultural competence.